emily-moore/emily-moore.github.io/index.md

 ## Arriving in Oz

-It was very strange being on the
+It was very strange being on the plane I had dinner stright after breckfast and then suddenly it was midnight. our first night was in a bus